Skip to Main Content

 The Bowl That Defines the Street

 Petaling Street operates on a different register from Kuala Lumpur's air-conditioned mall food courts and hotel dining rooms.
-The covered walkways, the overlapping vendor calls, the heat that sits low over the pavement even in the morning — all of it sets the conditions for a very specific kind of eating.
-Asam laksa here is not a dish you plan around in the way you might reserve a table at Dewakan or plot a tasting menu at DC. by Darren Chin.
+The covered walkways, the overlapping vendor calls, the heat that sits low over the pavement even in the morning, all of it sets the conditions for a very specific kind of eating.
+Asam laksa here is a dish you seek out for its broth and its place in Petaling Street's hawker culture.
 It is a dish you encounter, pulled into by the steam rising off the broth and the particular sour-fish smell that signals the stall before you see it.

 The Broth: What Separates Asam Laksa from Everything Else